Akselmo/revontuli/README.md

 ### Kate theme

-The Kate colorscheme is the most up-to-date one.
+**The Kate colorscheme is the most up-to-date one**, since it is my main text editor.
 When it comes to syntax highlighting, please follow the Kate theme settings, so there is an uniform syntax highlighting across applications.

 ### Jetbrains IDE theme
 This theme can be a bit broken due to not finding all the right elements and modifying them to match the colorscheme.

+**Help is welcome.**

+### Vim theme

+Vim theme should work on both Vim and Neovim, I use it with Neovim.
+However there are some things that may look wrong due to LSP coloring them or they just have no colorization implemented yet.

-Help is welcome.
+**Help is welcome!**